seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 #### -> NFS exports on the L0 act as the default datastores for L2 VMs, but VSAN and iSCSI can be enabled optionally
 #### -> Includes userdata script so you can make this a one-click deployment in EC2 with a Launch Template
 #### -> Designed to run on an m5zn.metal, which is $3.96/hr (on-demand) - great to deploy for an afternoon of labs then terminate
+#### -> Several Bitnami appliances are deployed by bash/configure_workload_vms.sh into the ESXi hosts as examples
+#### -> CPU/RAM storage of L2 VMs is good, likely close to non-nested.
+Network throughput, however, is constrained.

 <br/>
 <br/>